ABOUT LUPUS WA

 INTRODUCING OUR BOARD

-Our board brings together a wide range of experience and skills.
-We are collectively committed to improving lupus Awareness, Education, Support, Research and Advocacy in Western Australia.
+The LWAAC brings together a wide range of experience and skills.
+Members of the LWAAC are committed to improving lupus awareness; education, support and advocacy across Western Australia.

 Originally from the Netherlands where he received his medical training, and following a multinational work journey, Prof Nossent now holds the Chair in Rheumatology at The University of Western Australia and heads the Dept. of Rheumatology at Sir Charles Gairdner Hospital.